 Not surprisingly, one of the most common questions I get from people who are interested in using massive open online courses (MOOCs) for training is: “How much do they cost?”

 This is a simple question, but the answer is complex.
-I could say, “A MOOC equivalent to five days of instructor-led training (ILT) costs roughly $160,000, or a bit more than $30,000 a day.”
+I could say, “A MOOC equivalent to five days of instructor-led training (ILT) costs roughly $160,000, or a bit more than $30,000 a day to create.”
 But without any context, it’s difficult to determine what that number means.
 And anyway, what most people want to know isn’t what MOOCs cost in absolute terms, but what they cost compared to ILT.
 And that’s where things start to get complicated.

 The problem isn’t on the MOOC side, where the costs are straightforward, but on the ILT side, where far to many of the true costs are hidden.
 MOOCs are infinitely scalable–the 5-day course would cost about $160,000, whether it was delivered to 50 people or 500 or 5,000 (slightly more).
 Not only is this not true of ILT, but the cost of an ILT course itself isn’t the full cost of running the training.
 In fact, it doesn’t come anywhere close.

-Last October, I wrote that “MOOCs deliver 90% of the value of the live experience, while also overcoming many of the known ILT issues.
+Previously, I wrote that “MOOCs deliver 90% of the value of the live experience, while also overcoming many of the known ILT issues.
 To top it all off, they can do this on a budget approaching one-fifth of that required for high-quality instructor-led training.”
 In this article, I’ll break down the various costs associated with the different types of training to give some more context to that statement.

 Cost comparison: MOOCs versus ILT